Educational Institutions Action Items

 Back to Table of Contents

-Anti-Jewish prejudice is a growing concern on U.S. college campuses and at an increasing number of secondary schools.
-According to AJC's State of Antisemitism in America 2023 Report, for American Jews with current or recent college experience, 25% say they have avoided wearing or carrying things that identify them as Jewish and 24% say they have ever felt uncomfortable or unsafe at a campus event because they are Jewish.
-AJC maintains that in addition to meeting pressing immediate needs of Jewish campus citizens, real change requires a sustained commitment to improving the learning and living environment for Jewish community members.
+Anti-Jewish prejudice and incidents are a growing concern on both U.S. college campuses and at an increasing number of secondary schools.
+According to AJC's State of Antisemitism in America 2023 Report, for American Jews with current or recent college experience, 25% say they have avoided wearing or carrying things that identify them as Jewish, and 24% say they have felt uncomfortable or unsafe at a campus event because they are Jewish.

 Back to Table of Contents